47ng/fastify-micro/README.md

 be useful to know who generated a log entry.

 For that, you can pass a `name` in the options.
-It will add a `from` field in the logs with that name :
+It will add a `from` field in the logs with that name:

 ```ts
 const server = createServer({